The Last Laugh (1924 film)

 Stephen Brockmann summarized the film's plot as, "a nameless hotel doorman loses his job".
 It is a cinematic example of the Kammerspielfilm or "chamber-drama" genre, which follows the style of short, sparse plays of lower middle-class life that emphasized the psychology of the characters rather than the sets and action.
 The genre tried to avoid the intertitles (title cards) of spoken dialogue or description that characterize most silent films, in the belief that the visuals themselves should carry most of the meaning.

-The film was voted number 11 on the prestigious Brussels 12 list at the 1958 World Expo.
+The film was voted number 11 on the prestigious Brussels 12 list at the 1958 World Expo, was featured in the 2022 Sight and Sound poll, and is considered one of the best films of all time.
 In 1955, the film was remade starring Hans Albers.

 Plot

 Jannings' character is a doorman for a famous hotel, who takes great pride in his work and position.
 His uncaring manager decides that the doorman is getting too old and feeble to present the image of the hotel, and so demotes him to a less demanding job, of washroom attendant.
 He tries to conceal his demotion from his friends and family but, to his shame, he is discovered.
 His friends and neighbors, thinking he has lied to them all along about his prestigious job, taunt him mercilessly while his family rejects him out of shame.
 The doorman, shocked and in incredible grief, returns to the hotel to sleep in the washroom where he works.
 The only person to be kind towards him is the night watchman, who covers him with his coat as he falls asleep.

 Following this comes the film's only title card, which says: "Here our story should really end, for in actual life, the forlorn old man would have little to look forward to but death.
 The author took pity on him, however, and provided quite an improbable epilogue."

 At the end, the audience reads in the newspaper that the doorman inherited a fortune from an eccentric millionaire named A. G. Monen, a patron who died in his arms in the hotel washroom.
 The doorman returns to the hotel, where he happily dines lavishly with the night watchman who showed him kindness.
 On their way to his magnificent horse-drawn carriage, the doorman gives tips to all the service personnel from the hotel, who quickly line up along his way.
 In the final scene of the film, when both the doorman and the night watchman are in the carriage, a beggar asks the doorman for some money.
 The doorman invites the beggar to the carriage and even gives a tip to the new doorman, who is now in charge of bringing the guests inside.